Student Services Department

 The Student Services Department endeavors to make its services available to every student from pre-admission through graduation.
-The pre-admission interview is designed to help students decide terms of what curriculum program or programs they are best suited to enter.
-The meeting involves an evaluation of the high school transcript, along with a discussion of the students’ needs, interests, and abilities.
+The pre-admission interview is designed to help students decide what curriculum program or programs they are best suited to enter.
+The meeting involves evaluating the high school transcript and discussing students’ needs, interests, and abilities.

-Students may see a counselor on an individual basis to discuss personal, academic, vocational, educational, and financial needs.
-Student access to a counselor is determined by student-initiated or counselor-initiated appointment or by instructor or advisor referrals.
+Students may see a counselor individually to discuss personal, academic, vocational, educational, and financial needs.
+Student access to a counselor is determined by student-initiated or counselor-initiated appointments or by instructor or advisor referrals.

 Academic counseling is available to students who have deficiencies in reading, writing, listening, computing, and study skills.
 Faculty members also are available for consultation.

 The successful resolution of most student problems is possible, especially if recognized early enough for timely referral to an appropriate resource for assistance.
 The problem may involve a relationship, physical illness, mental or emotional illness, finances, marital or family discord, alcoholism, drug abuse, legal issues, or other concerns.
 When students’ academic performance or attendance is unsatisfactory, and the students are unable or unwilling to correct the situation, either alone or with standard advisory assistance, there may be some cause outside the realm of their academic studies, which is the basis of their problem.
 This policy assures that if such personal issues cause unsatisfactory academic performance, students receive careful consideration and an offer of assistance to help resolve such problems effectively and confidentially.

 The college will refer students to local substance abuse treatment providers.

 The college does not provide student health services on campus.
 Students should seek medical attention from an area healthcare facility or provider.